datakaveri/iudx-deployment/Docker-Swarm-deployment/single-node/file-server/README.md

 ```

 # NOTE
-1. The upstream code for resource server is available at [here](https://github.com/datakaveri/iudx-file-server).
+1. The upstream code for file server is available at [here](https://github.com/datakaveri/iudx-file-server).